PTE Academic Score Required for Australia PR Immigration

 The Score Validity Window

 PTE Academic scores are valid for two years from the test date for most Australian immigration purposes.
-You must lodge your visa application while the score remains valid, which means timing your test accordingly — ideally within 18 months of your expected application date so you have buffer for delays in the visa processing queue.
+You must lodge your visa application while the score remains valid, so time the test against your expected application date and allow for processing delays.

-Some specific AHPRA assessments may have shorter validity windows.
+Professional registration requirements may differ from the standard validity period.
 Confirm the currency requirements with AHPRA directly before booking your test.

 Planning Your Preparation Around the Australian Thresholds